-It is the Appointments and Compensation Committee's view that the Applus+directors' selection policy adopted the practices followed by the company in the subject and is consistent with the good corporate governance, which is a key plank of the ESG policy.
-Likewise, it considers that the compliance with the selection policy has contributed to de adequate and diverse composition of the Board of directors.
+It is the Appointments and Compensation Committee's view that the Applus+ directors' selection policy adopted the practices followed by the company in the subject and is consistent with the good corporate governance, which is a key plank of the ESG policy.
+Likewise, it considers that the compliance with the selection policy has contributed to the adequate and diverse composition of the Board of directors.

-In this sense, the directors' selection processes that took place have contributed to improve the diversity of the Board's composition in a broad sense: gender, skills and experience.
-The company had the assistance of an external firm for the selection process, following a previous definition by the Board of the skills required.
+In this sense, the directors' selection processes that took place since the year 2021 have contributed to even improve the diversity of the Board's composition in a broad sense: gender, skills and experience.
+This selection has been carried out with the help of independent external advisors, following a prior definition of the skills required by the Board which namely, in these cases, aimed to enhance experience and particularly in the TIC sector and in HR.

-Likewise, as indicated in C.1.5 above, the company's most recent selection processes resulted in three females joining the board of directors, which represents 30% of the Board of directors and the early compliance with the goal established in the policy at the time.
+Likewise, as indicated in section C.1.5 and 6 above, the company's most recent selection processes allowed the incorporation of three women to the Board of Directors, and a last incorporation in the 2021 year, which currently represents more than 40% of the Board and the fulfilment of the goal indicated in the Policy.